Written by

 Case 1: Disk unknown, not initialized, unallocated with space size

-Under this scenario, you can consider the following professional approaches to fix the "Disk Unknown, Not Initialized, Unallocated" error of the disk with a certain space capacity.
+Under this scenario, you can consider the following professional approaches to fix the "Disk Unknown, Not Initialized, Unallocated" error of the disk that has a certain space capacity.

 Method 1: Recover data and format the drive with a corrupt file system

 iBoysoft Data Recovery for Windows is highly recommended to recover your data, which thoroughly looks for recoverable files on a drive with a corrupt file system, for example, the RAW file system.
-Moreover, it even can find lost partitions for data recovery.
+On top of that, it even can find lost partitions on a hard drive for data recovery.

 Method 2: Check the power cable and USB port